Pest plants (New Zealand)

 This is a weeds awareness and education programme that hopes to reduce the impact of weeds on the environment, economy and human health.

-• Check out their Weed Information section.
+• Check out their What Are Weeds? section.

 • There are lots of tips about identifying, and controlling weeds, disposing of weed waste and banned plants.